 When people search for a business, they focus on location.

-Google’s research into search behaviour found that half of consumers who search for a business in their area online using their smartphone visit a store within 24 hours, and 34% who search on a computer/tablet do the same.
+Google’s research into search behaviour found that 76% of people who search for a business in their area online visit a store within a day, and 28% of local searches result in a purchase.

-Organic search drives more traffic to websites than paid search.
+Organic search drives more revenue than paid search.

 Simple SEO best practices.